 While all of this make Blade Runner 2049 a satisfying sequel for fans, it’s an overlong sterile behemoth that’s crippled by its own posturing.

 While it does manage to create memorable visuals that every movie fan has geeked over in the past few days, it’s preoccupied with making scenes and turning every frame into a wallpaper worthy movie still, which in turn sets the plot at a glacial pace.
-A fight scene has to be extended so it can have a shot of K’s fractured reflection on the water and linger on a demised character’s face.
+A fight scene has to be extended so it can have a shot of K’s fractured reflection on the water.

 These perfectly curated images also strips the movie of the grit and atmosphere needed to turn it into lived-in neo-noir.
 Blade Runner imagined a cyberpunk world of overpopulation and decay, as well as use a vision of creative excess to build an artificial environment that reflected its central theme.
 2049 is decorated with streamlined skylines and desolate yet composed ruins punctuated by a loud and monotonous musical score.

-This also extends to its engineered narrative.
-2049 doesn’t command repeated viewings or post-movie discussions like its predecessor.
-The original makes us think about the ideas it lays on the table.
+This also extends to its narrative that’s made more accessible to today’s audience.
+Blade Runner commanded repeated viewings and inspired post-discussions by laying ideas on the table for interpretation.
 It’s just a story about a cop killing robots, but your empathy for Roy Batty suggests something more.
-The sequel has a neatly lined-up story that only needs one piece to click into place.
+2049 has a neatly lined-up story that marches to the beat of a typical thriller that only needs one key to be unlocked.
 Judged on its own, it’s not as deep as it thinks it is.

 The movie is also too mired in this one-note grimness that it lacks emotional heft.
 While there’s little Jared Leto, the Blade Runner 2049 lacks a memorable antagonist to break this and preserve the original’s core theme of moral ambiguity.
 The supporting characters are saved by acting performances, but then this is about K after all, who serves as a good enough vehicle for the plot to move along.